 Vegan Australia has called on the country's leading health body to prioritise research into advocating a whole food plant based diet to improve Aboriginal and Torres Strait Islander health.
-The submission was made to the National Health and Medical Research Council in response to a request about priorities for indigenous health research.
+The submission was made to the National Health and Medical Research Council in response to a request about priorities for Indigenous health research.

-Recent surveys have shown that indigenous Australians are at a higher risk of chronic diseases such as heart disease and diabetes.
+Recent surveys have shown that Indigenous Australians are at a higher risk of chronic diseases such as heart disease and diabetes.
 Nutrition is pivotal in the prevention of chronic diseases and research shows that diets that contain no animal products give the highest level of protection against these diseases.
-Many indigenous Australians' diets consist mostly of refined carbohydrate and animal protein with low amounts of fresh vegetables and fruit.
-A culturally-sensitive, integrated program of education into the adoption of a whole food plant based diet may offer hope in managing and/or reversing these debilitating and expensive health conditions in indigenous communities.
+Many Indigenous Australians' diets consist mostly of refined carbohydrate and animal protein with low amounts of fresh vegetables and fruit.
+A culturally-sensitive, integrated program of education into the adoption of a whole food plant based diet may offer hope in managing and/or reversing these debilitating and expensive health conditions in Indigenous communities.

 This submission follows on from our earlier submission to the Australian Department of Health on how whole food plant based diets can prevent and manage chronic conditions.

-Please read our full submission below.
+Please read our submission on research priorities for Indigenous health below.

 Proposed research priority